CBS2 Exclusive: Jenna DeAngelis Joins International Travelers For Long-Awaited Reunions At JFK Airport

 — Jenna DeAngelis (@jennamdeangelis) November 8, 2021

-Before anyone could board, British Airways agents checked required documents, including negative COVID test results and proof of vaccination.READ MORE: New York City Launches COVID Vaccine Pop-Ups For Kids 5-11 At Schools, But For Some, Wait Times Prove Frustrating
+Before anyone could board, British Airways agents checked required documents, including negative COVID test results and proof of vaccination.READ MORE: Public School 166 In Astoria To Go Fully Remote For 10 Days Following COVID-19 Outbreak

 DeAngelis was invited by British Airways to document the historic trip.